100 Years (song): Music video

+The music video was directed by Trey Fanjoy.
+VH1 began playing the "100 Years" video around January 12, 2004.
+For the week ending January 25, 2004, "100 Years" ranked ninth among VH1's 40 most played music videos.

-The music video was directed by Trey Fanjoy and premiered on January 10, 2004.
-It placed at number 30 on VH1's Top 40 Music Video Countdown of 2004, spending 18 weeks on VH1's weekly Top 20 countdown.
-In the video, images of Ondrasik singing and playing the song at the piano are intercut with fictional, idealized versions of himself as a 15-year-old boy, a man in his middle 40s, and a 99-year-old man, reflecting the song's lyrics.
+In the video, images of Ondrasik singing and playing the song at the piano are intercut with fictional versions of himself as a 15-year-old boy, a 22-year-old, a 33-year-old, a man in his middle 40s, and finally a 99-year-old version of himself, reflecting the song's lyrics.
 At the end of the song, Ondrasik meets his older self.
+Los Angeles singer-songwriter Matthew Jordan appeared in the video as 15-year-old Ondrasik.